fjod/Reinforced-wiki/Runtimes.md

 ITecture tecture = tb.Build();
 ```

 `Build` method of `TectureBuilder` implicitly validates that channels are correctly connected to runtimes.
-Unfortunately, there is no technical way to check that all the channels that are being used in services are correctly initialized, so be careful.
-Of course, Tecture will throw runtime exception if it encounders runtime-unbound channel usage.
-That is best that it can.
+Unfortunately, there is no technical way to check that all the channels that are used in services are correctly initialized, so be careful.
+Of course, Tecture will throw runtime exception when it encounters runtime-unbound channel usage.

-Also this is affordable:
+Also you can use following syntax:

 ```csharp
 c.UseEfCoreDirectSqlCommand(ld);
 c.UseEfCoreOrmCommand(ld);
 ```

-Runtimes supply extension methods for binding only query or only command channel ends.
+Runtimes supply extension methods that can be used to bind either query or command from channel.
 Keep it in mind when your channel extends `CommandChannel<>` and `QueryChannel<>` but not `CommandQueryChannel<,>`.